Generalized Orthogonal Procrustes Problem under Arbitrary Adversaries: Introduction

 \section{Introduction}

-Given a set of multiple point clouds, how to find the rigid transformations (rotation, reflection, and shift) such that these point clouds are well aligned?
-More precisely, we are interested in recovering an underlying point cloud $\BA\in\RR^{d\times m}$ of $m$ points in $\RR^d$, unknown orthogonal matrices $\BO_i$, and shift parameters $\bmu_i$ from its $n$ copies of noisy point clouds $\{\BA_i\}_{i=1}^n$:
+Given a set of multiple point clouds, how to find a rotation for each point cloud such that all the transformed point clouds are well aligned?

-where $\{\BDelta_i\}_{i=1}^n$ is the noise and $\bone_m$ is a vector of $m\times 1$ with all entries equal to 1.
 This problem, known as rigid point clouds registration and also generalized orthogonal Procrustes problem (GOPP), has found numerous applications in computer vision~\cite{OVBS17} (multi-view point clouds registration), statistics~\cite{G75,GD04,S66}, shape analysis~\cite{SG02}, cryo-electron microscopy~\cite{CKS15,PSB21,SS11,S18}, and robotics~\cite{RCBL19}.
+In particular, it is also an important subproblem of the Procrustes matching problem~\cite{BM92,DL17,KK16,MDKK16}.